shakyjake/Fix-Cryptolocker-Bluffware/README.md

 A good way to test this is to find an image (.jpg, or .png) that now has .crypted on the end and remove the .crypted part (right-click, rename).
 Then open the file.
 If the image displays normally then we're good to go.

-_Note: Chrome may, somewhat ironically, flag this download as a virus so you may need to use a different browser to download it._
+_Note: Chrome may, somewhat ironically, flag this file as a virus so you may need to use a different browser to download it._